 - Foster care – living with people who aren’t related to you.

-- Kinship or relative care – living with relatives who aren’t your biological parents.
+- Relative care – living with relatives who aren’t your biological parents.

 - Respite care – living in care for a regularly planned period of time such as one weekend, a month, or a week during the school holidays.

-Under the law, the health service will remove you from your parents’ care if they have reason to believe you’re at immediate risk of serious harm.
-There are a range of different reasons why you might go into out of home care.
+Under the law, the health service will remove you from your parents’ care if they have reason to believe you’re at immediate risk of serious harm or neglect.
+There are a range of different reasons why you might go into state care.
 Some of these include:

 - your parents being unable to cope with problems or provide a safe environment.

 - your parents are experiencing illness or depression, or there is a death in the family.